This Muhammara red pepper spread is the easiest to make. No special ingredients or spices are needed. Oil-free, so also a low-calorie version.

 What do you eat this with?

 Muhammara makes a great bread spread.
 You can replace butter and cheese with this delicious tangy spread.
 This is an especially great spread for vegans and plant-based eaters.
-Muhammara is a part of many meze platters, ( small tapas).
+Muhammara is a part of many meze platters ( small tapas).
 Often pita bread and different spreads are a part of a meze platter.
 Hummus, Muhammara, and Baba Ganoush are famous sauces you can find on a middle eastern meze platter.

 Muhammara makes a great sauce.
 You can use it to flavor your pasta as a base for a pizza instead of tomato sauce.
 Muhammara goes well with different salads to flavor them also.
-Try it out in this pasta salad replacing the green pesto.
+Try it out in this pasta salad, replacing the green pesto.

 Muhammara is a delicious dip.
 Dip some greens or crackers.